A Family's Guide to Opting Out of State Standardized Tests

 - What does it mean to "opt out" of testing?

-It means refusing to take a state standardized test, such as next-generation MCAS or MCAS 2.0.
+It means refusing to take a state standardized test, such as MCAS or ACCESS.
+Typically, parents are the ones opting out their children.

 - Why should I opt my child out of such tests?